Fence collapse causes delays at Spennymoor v Darlington game

-TODAY'S Spennymoor Town versus Darlington game has been delayed after a perimeter fence collapsed at half-time.
+TODAY'S Spennymoor Town versus Darlington game was delayed after a perimeter fence collapsed at half-time.

 A section of fence fell to the ground under in front of a large proportion of Quakers supporters.